 Engineered Wood Can Handle Moisture

-It should go without saying that any flooring used in your bathroom is going to meet more than its fair share of moisture.
+It should go without saying that any flooring used in your bathroom is going to meet more than its fair share of dampness.
+Whether you are building a regular shower or a luxury home sauna, the floor must be moisture-friendly.
 Unfortunately, moisture is essentially the kryptonite of natural timber.
 When it becomes wet, it tends to swell, which can damage or permanently warp the boards and necessitate an expensive refit.
 Additionally, genuine timber floorboards aren’t watertight, so any water that drips onto your bathroom floor could penetrate through to the subfloor.
 Engineered wood flooring doesn’t suffer from such issues.

 Engineered Wood Is Relatively Light